nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 ## Array initialization

-Once we create an array, every array element by default initialized with default value.
+Once we create an array, every array element by default is initialized with default value.
 ```java linenums="1"
 int[] x = new int[3];
 System.out.println(x); //prints [I@abcde
 System.out.println(x[0]); //prints 0
 ```

-**Note:** whenever we try to print any reference variable, internally `toString()` method will be invoked, which is implemented by default to return the string in following form
+**Note:** whenever we try to print any reference variable, internally `toString()` method will be invoked, which is implemented by default to return the string in the following form

 ```java
 ClassName@hascodeInHexForm